tohyuting/tp/docs/DeveloperGuide.md

   * 1a2.
 CLI-nic requests for the correct syntax of warehouse info.
   * 1a3.
 User enters new data.

-    Steps 1a1-1a3 are repeated until the data entered are correct. <br>
+    Steps 1a1-1a3 are repeated until the data entered are valid. <br>
     Use case resumes from step 2.

 * 1b.
 CLI-nic detects addition of duplicated warehouse.

   * 1b1.
 CLI-nic shows duplicated warehouse message.
   * 1b2.
-CLI-nic requests for the correct warehouse info.
+CLI-nic requests for a different warehouse.
   * 1b3.
 User enters new data.

-    Steps 1b1-1b3 are repeated until the data entered are correct. <br>
+    Steps 1b1-1b3 are repeated until the data entered are valid. <br>
     Use case resumes from step 2.

 **Use case: UC02 Add a supplier**